jr0senblum/jc_console/README.md

 ###Configuration
-* For j_cache nodes that want to offer jc_console, the j_cache sys.config file
+For j_cache nodes that want to offer jc_console, the j_cache sys.config file
 needs two additional lines in the jc stanza

-  	   ... snip ...
 	{jc,
 	 [
 	  ...snip ...
 	  %% To enable the web-based console, jc_console set to true.
 	  {console, false},
 	  {port, 8080},
 	  ...snip...
 	 ]
 	}